Future of our Fisheries

 - Graham Stuart.

-MPI is reviewing all information received and will be preparing a work programme for the Minister’s review in early 2017.
+MPI is reviewing all information received and will be preparing a work programme for the Minister’s review in 2017.
 The work programme will then go to Cabinet.

 For other aspects of the Future of our Fisheries work programme (maximising value from our fisheries, better fisheries information and agile and responsive decision making), MPI will do more consultation.